barumau/pandunia/engli/kanun.md

 ### 7.5.
 All Possible Word Orders

-There are six possible word orders for the transitive sentence.
+There are six possible word orders for transitive sentences.
 In practice, all of them are possible in Pandunia.
-They are made possible by the two verb endings, which decide the order of the other constituents (subject and object).
+They are made possible by the two verb endings, which decide the order of the agent and the object.

-Different orders put the focus on different constituents: the subject, the object or the verb.
+Different orders put the focus on different constituents: the agent, the object or the verb.
 The focus or emphasis is on the first part of a sentence.

     1. With the verb ending in -a
-        - object–subject–verb (OSV) : musike me auda.
+        - object–agent–verb (OAV) : musike me auda.
-        - subject–verb–object (SVO) :        me auda musike.
+        - agent–verb–object (AVO) :        me auda musike.
-        - verb–object–subject (VOS) :           auda musike me.
+        - verb–object–agent (VOA) :           auda musike me.
     2. With the verb ending in -u
-        - subject-object-verb (SOV) : me musike audu.
+        - agent-object-verb (AOV) : me musike audu.
-        - object-verb-subject (OVS) :    musike audu me.
+        - object-verb-agent (OVA) :    musike audu me.
-        - verb-subject-object (VSO) :           audu me musike.
+        - verb-agent-object (VAO) :           audu me musike.

 The constituent, which is further away from the verb, can be left out.
-So for example **musike me auda** (OSV) can be truncated to **me auda** (SV).
-Likewise **me musike audu** (SOV) can be truncated to **musike audu** (OV).
+So for example **musike me auda** (OAV) can be truncated to **me auda** (SV).
+Likewise **me musike audu** (AOV) can be truncated to **musike audu** (OV).

-The typical word orders in everyday Pandunia are SVO, SOV and OSV.
+The typical word orders in everyday Pandunia are AVO, AOV and OAV.
 The other word orders can be heard in poetry and in other forms of literary language.